 - Never use a range or oven to heat your home

-The Community Wildfire Protection Plan (CWPP) Program was created in B.C. as a response to the devastating 2003 wildfire in Kelowna.
-As an integral part of the Strategic Wildfire Prevention Initiative, managed and funded through the Union of British Columbia Municipalities, CWPPs aim to develop strategic recommendations to assist in improving safety and to reduce the risk of damage to property from wildfires.
+The Community Wildfire Resiliency Plan (CWRP) Program was created in B.C. as a response to the devastating 2003 wildfire in Kelowna.
+As an integral part of the Strategic Wildfire Prevention Initiative, managed and funded through the Union of British Columbia Municipalities, CWRPs aim to develop strategic recommendations to assist in improving safety and to reduce the risk of damage to property from wildfires.

-The CWPP - updated in 2016 - sets out fuel treatments and recommendations for future community planning to reduce wildfire risk.
+The CWRP - updated in 2022 - sets out fuel treatments and recommendations for future community planning to reduce wildfire risk.

 Conditions are typically dry between the months of June and September and the Kelowna Fire Department reminds everyone to help by observing fire restrictions.
 Campfires and outdoor wood burning are never allowed within city limits.